by CSyphrett and Martin Maenza

 The hint of a smile graced Cantrell’s lips as he remembered the moments when Tim had come to his aid since their time at the school began.
 “I just do,” he replied simply.

-“Enough talk,” Pike declared sternly, feeling a sense of determination tugging at him.
-The Bestiary lay directly in the direction Tim had indicated.
-He refused to believe it was a mere coincidence.
+“Enough talk,” Pike declared sternly, determination tugging at him.
+The Bestiary lay in the direction Tim had indicated, and he refused to believe it was a coincidence.
 “Let’s go!”

-As a united front, the boys set off, disregarding the notion that whatever danger Tim sensed might prove too formidable for a bunch of kids to handle.
+As a united front, the boys set off, without a worry that whatever danger Tim sensed might prove too formidable for a bunch of kids to handle.

 As they approached the Bestiary, Kirk called out, “Look!”